Split Tickets

 • Best time of year: Mid-June through early September

-• Starting points: Tours from Split, Trogir and Podstrana
+• Starting points: Tours from Split, Trogir, Podstrana and Dubrovnik

 • Most popular tour: From Split: Full Day Tour to Blue Cave, Blue Lagoon & 5 Islands